• The Selectivity of Aesthetic Explanation, Journal of Aesthetics and Art Criticism, 79 (1):5-15. 2021.

 • The Nature of the Interaction between Moral and Artistic Value, The Journal of Aesthetics and Art Criticism, 76 (3): 285-295.
 2018.

 This article aims to advance our understanding of the interaction between moral and artistic value by asking what it means that an artwork’s moral virtue or defect is an artistic virtue or defect and how we can prove or disprove such a claim.
 I approach these questions first by distinguishing between intrinsic and contextual value interactions and then by examining two strategies commonly used to establish claims about contextual value interaction: (1) appealing to the counterfactual dependence of the work’s artistic value on its moral virtue or defect and (2) arguing that the work is artistically valuable (or defective) and morally valuable (or defective) for the same reasons.
 I argue that these strategies fail.
 I then propose new directions for research on the interaction between moral and artistic value.

-• Distinguishing between Ethics and Aesthetics, invited contribution to Oxford Handbook of Ethics and Art, James Harold (Ed.), manuscript in preparation.
+• Distinguishing between Ethics and Aesthetics, forthcoming in Oxford Handbook of Ethics and Art, James Harold (Ed.).